MFR6340/theenglishextension.org/young-world-4/unit-2:fascinating animal facts.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

-This unit contains basic interesting animal behavior including the Dung Beetle and the Flying Squirrel.
-It also includes some animal limericks.  information on animals including the Dung Beetle, Flying Squirrels, and Sardines.
-It also discusses animal migration, especially of Green Turtles, the Arctic Turn, and Gray Whales.
+This unit discusses interesting animal behavior of animals like the Dung Beetle and the Flying Squirrel.
+It also covers animal migration, especially of the Green Turtle, the Arctic Turn and Gray Whales.
+Some

 ### Moonbird, a Year on the Wind.
 By Philip Hoose